THE DARGO INDIAN MYNA TRAP

 One humane way to kill feral birds is to detach the smaller cage and place the larger cage with the Mynas in it inside a large garbag or wheelie bin liner.
 Cut a 20 mm slit in the base of the bag to prevent an extreme build up of gasses.
 Attach a garden hose to the top of this bag with tape and seal it off with the trap inside.
 Attach the other end of the hose to the exhaust pipe of a petrol motor.
 A cold motor has more toxic fumes than a hot motor.
 Diesel fumes are no good for this purpose.
 Turn the vehicle ignition on and run the motor for a few minutes so that the exhaust gasses fill the bag.
 Turn the motor off and let the bag sit there for a few more minutes.
 The toxic fumes send the birds to sleep and they never wake up, same as euthanasia at the vets.
 It is painless for the birds.
 Re-use this bag for the next catch.
 By now, you are an expert Myna bird trapper.

-A second humane method of despatch is to quickly wring the neck of the live birds.
+A second humane method of dispatch is to quickly wring the neck of the live birds.
 This is probably best done after dark so the other mynas hanging around outside the trap cannot see what is happening.
 Not everyone is up to this but for those who are, wear long gloves before handling them as wild feral birds are probably lice and parasite infested.
 Welders long leather gloves are good for this.
 Plus the wild birds will want to attack your hands and arms.
 Reaching inside the cage to grab one Myna from a group of live birds one at a time can be tricky, without letting the others escape.
 Be quick to close the lid.
 A fast 180 degree twisting snap of the neck is required.
 You can't be half-hearted with this method.
 Or as others have done with sick chooks, put the Myna's head over the wood-pile chopping block and use the kindling hatchet on their neck with one swift and accurate blow.

 IMPORTANT